-Want to make a big gift to the University of Denver without touching your bank account?
+Want to make a big gift to the the University of Denver without touching your bank account?
 Consider donating real estate.
 Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
 When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
 You avoid paying capital gains tax and you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to the University or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to the University in the following ways:

 When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
 By donating the property to us, you also eliminate capital gains tax on its appreciation.